avitalRubin/DevOps-Course/Docker-Compose/README.md

-# No.5 module
+# Docker Compose

-In this module, I was required to use docker compose in order to deploy wordperess and mysql.
+The directory contains docker compose file to deploy wordpress and mysql.

-In order to achieve this, I wrote a docker compose file that creates both wordpress and mysql docker containers.